JeffMv/Lofea/README.md

 ### Computed data

+**Learning algorithms / Supervised learning**

-Files named `univ-length-over10.tsv` contain computed features (based on draw history) for use in a machine learning algorithms.
+Files named `univ-length-over10.tsv` contain computed features (based on draw history) and labels for use in supervised learning algorithms.

-The columns `targetTrend` and those starting with `pred...` (like `pred2ndNext` are potential target `y` values you can use).
-They each represent an axis you can choose to tackle the problem.
+The columns `targetTrend` and those starting with `pred...` (like `pred2ndNext`) are potential labels for a supervised learning algorithm.
+They each represent a way you can choose to tackle the problem.
+These axis can include choosing between Regression (like column `targetTrend`) *vs* Classification, predicting the next value *vs* predicting if a `y` value will appear within the next `n` draws.
+Another approach might be trying to predict the next value of one of the computed features (column `predWillFollowIncreaseCapacity`).

 The columns starting with `feat-...` are columns containing computed features.
 You may try using them if you believe there are patterns.